September 29th and 30th, 2018

 6. You must have a back up source of light at a minimum of 200 Lumens.

-7. Camping will be allowed entrance anytime after Thursday in the Wanoga Camping area at 3pm and Metal Fire Pits are allowed if we are not in a fire restriction on pavement only.
+7. Camping will be allowed entrance anytime after Thursday at noon in the Wanoga Camping area and Metal Fire Pits are allowed if we are not in a fire restriction on pavement only.
+Propane is allowed!

 8.Areas will be designated for solo and DUO blocked off as to have the opportunity to be as close to the transition as possible and extra parking will be available as well in the dirt and marked.
 If you come in late Friday (After 8pm) stay in the parking area and enter the camping area between 7am and 9am Saturday am.
 Camp sites will be large enough for 3-4 tents and area to relax.
 We had plenty of room in 2011 and you can choose where you want to be.
 Toilets will be placed on both ends of the camping area and a total of 15 will be available plus pit toilets next to the blacktop.